 iscarefully removed.
 The MAKO robotic arm makes perfect bone cuts.

 - Implants.
 Perfectly sized implants are placed and cemented over precisely cut knee bones.

 Patients go to their private hospital room after they are awake and alert.
 A 3-5 day hospital stay is usually necessary.
 Physical therapy is started while in the hospital and continued throughout recovery to gain flexibility, function, and strength.
 Pain and other symptoms dramatically decrease after the procedure and patients are able to live normal lives with minimal restrictions.

 Arthritis is a chronic condition that slowly damages joint bone and cartilage.
 Knee arthritis is especially problematic because healthy individuals use their knees all day, every day.
 Nonsurgical treatment options may reduce early stage knee arthritis and prevent it from getting worse.
 Moderate to severe knee arthritis may require a total knee replacement.
 Symptoms patients should pay close attention to include the following:

 Patients who experience symptoms and would like to receive a diagnosis and treatment plan

-are encouraged to make an appointment with an Orthopaedic Institute of Central Jersey (OIO) Board-Certified and Fellowship Trained knee specialists Dr. John Tozzi and Dr. Gregory Roehrig as soon as possible.
+are encouraged to make an appointment with an Orthopaedic Institute Brielle Orthopaedics (OIO) Board-Certified and Fellowship Trained knee specialists Dr. John Tozzi and Dr. Gregory Roehrig as soon as possible.